Dane County Wisconsin assistance programs.

 Counseling and financial programs - Budgeting skills, counseling for bills, referrals to government programs, advice, credit counseling, debt assistance programs, financial literacy, and help from debt collectors will also be offered by the Community Action Coalition.
 Improving financial literacy is an objective of the agency.
-More debt assistance programs.
+Find more debt assistance programs.

 Emergency financial assistance and grants - Grants and direct financial assistance is offered to applicants who live in Madison and Dane County.
 The following areas are covered:

-Stop by the Community Action Coalition for South Central Wisconsin, Inc. at 1717 North Stoughton Road, Madison, WI 53704 or call them at (608) 246-4730 to learn more or apply for help.
+Call the Community Action Coalition for South Central Wisconsin, Inc. at 1717 North Stoughton Road, Madison, WI 53704 for information.
+O call them at (608) 246-4730 to learn more or apply for help.

 Dane County has a program in place that provides struggling homeowners who are facing a foreclosure with mediation and other resources that can help them with their mortgage.
-Read more on the numerous options of how to stop a foreclosure.
+Read more on the numerous options of how to stop a foreclosure in Dane County.

 GreenPath Debt Solutions of Madison is a HUD approved nonprofit credit counseling agency that offers the following services and resources. mortgage delinquency, foreclosure, and default resolution counseling, debt reduction, budgeting and credit counseling, full service debt assistance management programs (including bankruptcy, debt consolidation services, mortgage foreclosure information, subprime and predatory lending, property lien, repossession, help with real estate taxes, and tax foreclosure assistance), credit report dispute assistance, and they are a housing counseling-HUD certified.
 (608) 221-1695